 This course builds on basic anatomy and physiology and undergraduate study of pathophysiology.
 It focuses on development of an advanced understanding of the pathophysiologic mechanisms of human health disorders.
 Diagnostic reasoning that facilitates the clustering of signs and symptoms leading to diagnosis is a key process undergirding the course.
 This course requires the integration of signs and symptoms, clinical testing (such as laboratory and radiologic studies), and pathophysiologic mechanisms with diagnoses.
-Prerequisites: undergraduate pathophysiology and graduate Academic Core courses
+Prerequisites: graduate standing and undergraduate pathophysiology

-GNRS 520 Theory and Practice in Adult Nursing (4)
+GNRS 520 Theory and Practice in Adult Nursing (6)